skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 ### Deploying the Commvault MediaAgent Proxy on an Ubuntu x86 VM as a Decoupled install and connecting it to the CommServer.

-Our next step is from within the Skytap environment, where we will add a Linux Operating System VM that will serve as the Commvault MediaAgent Proxy within the environment.
+Our next step is from within the {{site.Brand}} environment, where we will add a Linux Operating System VM that will serve as the Commvault MediaAgent Proxy within the environment.